Meet the team

 Events and campaigns

 UAL always run a comprehensive programme of events in Green Week,. including beekeeping, a natural dye workshop and a plastic recycling workshop.
 There were also academic activities such as tips on researching sustainability.
 View photos from the week.
 This year we ran additional events in our student accommodation and university communal areas in conjunction with our waste and water providers, providing information on recycling and water consumption awareness.

 Each year the University runs campaigns to promote environmental awareness among students and staff.
 One such annual campaign is ‘Useful or Beautiful’.
 This competition encourages a creative response to the challenge of recycling and reducing waste.
 Participants salvaged discarded materials from the University.
 They repurposed them into something useful, beautiful or both.
-The results were fantastic and you can view them in the gallery Other campaigns include ‘Cycle to Work Day’ and ‘World Environment Day’.
+Other campaigns include ‘Cycle to Work Day’ and ‘World Environment Day’.
 UAL launched a campaign in Luxury Fashion and Sustainability.
 It was the world’s first online course in this topic, created alongside Kering (the global luxury group).
 It aims to strengthen sustainability education and sustainable practices in the luxury and fashion realms.